Cross-Tracking System | Correctional Populations Dashboard FAQs

 Q: Were any data exclusions made?

-A: This dashboard displays information for Offenders in custody on January 1st for the years 2017 through the most recent year.
+A: With the exception of the Reproductive Health Needs dashboard, these dashboards display information for Offenders in custody on January 1st for the years 2017 through the most recent year.

 Excluded from these counts are: